 The Virginia Department of Education continually monitors the hearings for compliance with the 45-day timeline.
 These monitoring records are reviewed when considering the annual recertification of hearing officers.
 Thus, communication of unusual matters with the VDOE is helpful to both the hearing officer and the VDOE.
 In addition, it is essential that hearing officers prepare clear documentation of their compliance with the 45-day timeline and provide VDOE with detailed documentation in a timely manner.
 VDOE's monitoring is based on documents provided to VDOE by the hearing officer.
+The hearing officer must submit Pre-Hearing Reports or Orders, Decisions/Dismissals, and Case Closure Summaries to VDOE in a timely fashion and with all required elements so that VDOE can appropriately monitor the timeline.
 This communication can resolve timeline issues and facilitate the preparation of documentation updates if needed in specific cases.